 About Kyoto, Shiga Kusatsu and Osaka Ibaraki

-Kyoto, the ancient capital of Japan with over 1,200 years, is surrounded on three sides by mountains.
-The city has served as the heart of culture in Japan for many years and it is now one of the famous international and attractive cities in the world, welcoming more than ten million foreign passengers in a year.
+Kyoto, the ancient capital of Japan with over 1,200 years of history, is surrounded on three sides by mountains.
+The city has served as the heart of culture in Japan for many years and it is now considered one of the most well known and inviting international cities in the world, welcoming more than ten million foreign tourists per year.

 While everything a university student could need is available in Kyoto, when you are ready for a change of scenery, Kobe and Osaka are both located within a 60-minute train ride.
 The Tokaido Shinkansen Line also makes travel to Tokyo, Nagoya, Hiroshima and Hakata easy.

 Ritsumeikan University has two campuses in Kyoto, Kinugasa campus, close to Kinkaku-ji temple and Suzaku campus, close to Nijo Castle.

 5 minutes by taxi or 15 to 20-minute walk.
 To get there on foot, turn right at the exit of the main gate of Ritsumeikan (near the bus loop), and follow the main road for approximately 1 km, the entrance to Kinkaku-ji will be on the left side.

 Take the subway from Nijo Station to Nijojo-mae Station.
 The castle is directly next to the station.
 By foot, the castle can be reached from Suzaku in about 15 minutes by walking approximately 150 meter north and turning east on Oshikoji Street (wide East-West street, located approximately 100 meters north of Nijo Station).
 After walking along the castle wall and mote for about 500 meters, the entrance will appear on your left just around the corner.